Black AND Fluffy? Welcome, Neutrino! | Guide Dogs for the Blind Skip to main content

 A fluffy, long-coated, black Lab/Golden cross rests on top of round seat inside the real life room at GDB's Puppy Center.

-Guide Dogs for the Blind makes breeding selections based on the highest potential that the resulting offspring will succeed as working guide dogs.
-At the same time, we try to provide our clients with the opportunity to satisfy personal preferences they may have regarding breed, color, or gender of the dog they are paired with.
+Guide Dogs for the Blind makes breeding selections based on the highest potential of for the resulting offspring who succeed as working guide dogs.
+At the same time, we try to provide our clients with the opportunity to satisfy personal preferences they may have regarding the breed, color, or gender of the dog they are paired with.
 While the greatest proportion of graduating dogs at GDB are Labrador Retrievers (black, yellow, and occasionally chocolate), GDB also graduates Golden Retrievers and Labrador/Golden cross breeds.
 GDB first introduced Lab/Golden cross dogs into our program in the mid-1990s and quickly realized the benefits to the health and success of our dogs by bringing together the genetic traits of these two breeds.

 This means a long-coated breed like a Golden Retriever has two copies of the long coat gene while purebred Labradors have two copies of the short coat gene.
 In the case of Labrador/Golden crosses, there are some additional considerations.

-Napoli’s eight puppies were born on September 15, 2022 and all were yellow except for one male – Neutrino.
+Napoli’s eight puppies were born on September 15, 2022, and all were yellow except for one male – Neutrino.
 We had to wait several weeks for the pups’ hair to grow long enough for us to determine their coat lengths.
 By 4 weeks of age, it was clear that four puppies would have short coats and four would have long coats – including Neutrino, to our delight!

 In the meantime, welcome Neutrino!
 We can’t wait to see where your journey leads!